Nurseries Online

 Also known as Farfugium japonicum Giganteum and widely seen as Ligularia ‘Designer Verde’, you could well describe this perennial as a feature plant or a designer plant, however it is really the texture of the large glossy leaves that best describe its attraction.

-This is a clump forming perennial, evergreen in temperate climates, however in colder climates it will die back over winter.
+Native to China and Japan, the Tractor Seat Plant is clump forming perennial, overtime it will spread to form a good clump.
+It is evergreen in temperate climates, however in colder climates it will die back over winter.

 This is a plant that can reach 70cm to 1 metre in height, it can be grown in a container in shaded courtyard if desired.